 Major -------- de Coverley is fooled by the movement of the bomb line.
 He believes Bologna is safely captured and packs his bags to go there and rent hotels for his men's rest leaves.

 We learn he's very good at his job, which consists of 1) playing horseshoes, 2) kidnapping Italian workers, and 3) renting luxurious hotels for rest leaves.

-He is as much an mystery to his friends as he is to his enemies.
-His ------- for a first name is Heller's oh-so-subtle way of saying hey, this guy's such a mystery.
+He is as much a mystery to his friends as he is to his enemies.
+His ------- for a first name is Heller's oh-so-subtle way of saying, hey, this guy's a mystery.
 So mysterious that nobody knows his first name.

 Rome is one of the sites where Major -------- de Coverley rented a luxurious hotel as rest leave.
 This was the site where Yossarian met Luciana before the Avignon mission.
 Don't worry, we're getting there.